Click here for the Baja Experts!

 Richard;

 There are two road heading south from Tijuana to Ensenada.
 The "Scenic Road" runs along the coast the entire way, and really is a beautiful drive.
 In addition, it is a good road, and traffic moves along at a decent clip.
-There are 3 toll stations, each costing about $2.30 U.S. as of 2002.
-The first toll station is just as you leave Tijuana at the coast, the second is at the south end of Rosarito Beach, and the third is north of Ensenada, just before San Miguel.
+There are 3 toll stations, each costing about $2.30 U.S. as of 2010.
+The first toll station is just as you leave Tijuana at the coast, the second is at the very south end of Rosarito Beach, and the third is north of Ensenada, just before San Miguel.
 Dollars are accepted, and so are pesos.
 They do NOT, however, accept a combination of U.S. currency and pesos together.

 The 'free' road (Libre) from Tijuana to Ensenada takes you through the hills behind Tijuana, skirts the coast for about 25 miles, and then heads back inland before dropping you into the back side of Ensenada.
 Be prepared for local (slower) traffic.
 For a fun trip, some folks take the toll road down, and the free road back home, or visa-versa.